IBE

 Unproven conspiracy theories

-11. The future of conspiracy culture
+11. Where this leaves conspiracy culture

-The Epstein Files are a warning: when elites are protected by the law, the public will invent a mythology to fill the void.
-Whether that mythology is fact-based or AI-driven hallucination depends on how carefully we read the documents, how skeptically we question the claims, and how rigorously we separate the real-world failures from the fever-dream narratives.
+The lesson: when elites are protected by the law, the public will invent a mythology to fill the gap.
+Whether that mythology stays fact-based or slides into AI-hallucinated nonsense depends on how carefully people read the documents, how skeptically they question the claims, and how strict they are about separating real failures from fever-dream stories.